Self-optimizing

 Economic impact

-Autonomous Computing can reduce the cost of technical software production by shrinking or eliminating several manual performance-engineering stages: parallelization design, hardware-specific rewrites, low-level kernel tuning, device selection, and maintenance of specialized execution paths.
+Autonomous Computing can reduce the cost of technical software production by shrinking or eliminating several manual performance-engineering stages: parallelization design, hardware-specific rewrites, low-level kernel tuning, device selection, benchmarking cycles, and maintenance of specialized execution paths.

 ILNumerics helps turn numerical IP into scalable technical software without turning every project into a performance-engineering project.

-For a deeper technical explanation of execution nets, autonomous array instructions, array pipelining, micro-JIT optimization, and heterogeneous resource use, read the ILNumerics Accelerator technology page.
+For a deeper technical explanation of autonomous array instructions, execution nets, array pipelining, micro-JIT optimization, and heterogeneous resource use, read the ILNumerics Accelerator technology page.

 TL;DR

 ILNumerics Autonomous Computing reduces the economic cost of high-performance technical software.
-Developers keep readable .NET array code, while the platform moves execution decisions, parallelization, and hardware utilization into the runtime.
+Teams can keep numerical algorithms readable and portable in ONAL-style .NET array code, while ILNumerics.Computing moves optimization, parallelization, and hardware utilization into the runtime.